 ARFC Water Aerobics Program

 Our program is conducted seven days a week, Monday through Friday, starting at 8:00 A.M. and Saturday and Sunday starting at 8:30 A.M.
-There are also evening classes starting at 6:30 P.M.
-Monday through Thursday.
+There are also evening classes starting at 6:30 P.M. on Wednesday and Thursday.
 Each class is one hour in length including a warm-up, aerobics segments, resistance and strength training segments, core training and cool down with stretch.
 All classes are led by Certified Instructors, who provide qualified, balanced workouts with enthusiasm, motivation and fun music.
 Water Aerobics can appeal to both swimmers and non-swimmers alike so if you've never tried it now's the time!
 Click the link below for a free guest pass to try one of our classes!

 Aqua classes are a wonderful way to stay fit and keep cool as the summer heat approaches.
 Our Aqua team is enthusiastic and ready for you!
 All you have to do is come and make a splash. — Samara VanDerLinden, Group Fitness Director